fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 ### Error handling

-If we try to create a new person, but the parameters do not correspond with the schema description, the server gives a error message:
+If we try to create a new person, but the parameters do not correspond with the schema description, the server gives an error message:

 ![](../../images/8/5.png)